Ir al contenido principal

 Dodhi Mongol & Jol Tola

 Before sunrise, the mother of the groom and bride lovingly feeds them with curd, puffed rice and sweets with love before they start with all the wedding rituals.
 That's the last meal they get to eat all day as they need to fast until the wedding is over.
-Another group of women at the same time, go to the afore-mentioned Ganges/river or water reservoir to collect water for the wedding baths.
+Another group of women, at the same time, go to the aforementioned Ganges river, or water reservoir to collect water for the wedding baths.
 All these must take place before sunrise.

 Bridhhi & Nandi Mukh